Anatomy Of Cerebellum And 4th Ventricle Question And Answers

 Middle Cerebellar Peduncle

-• It connects cerebellum to pons
+• Cerebellar Peduncle connects the cerebellum to the pons

 Inferior Cerebellar Peduncle

-• It connects the cerebellum to medulla
+• Cerebellar Peduncle connects the cerebellum to the medulla

 Question 3.
 Write a short note on the interpeduncular fossa.